 Grow Your Medical Or Healthcare Business Online With WordPress

-Today, more than ever, businesses in the medical and health sector must work harder than ever to remain competitive.
-Not only do you have to participate in the community your business serves, you must also maintain a strong presence online.
-This includes having an effective web presence and searching for better ways to grow your business online.
+Today, more than ever, businesses in the health and medical sector must work harder than ever to remain competitive.
+Not only do you have to be fully involved in the community your business serves, you must also develop a strong digital presence.
+This includes having a dynamic website and learning how to better promote your services online.

-As well as investing dollars advertising offline, businesses in the medical-related industry are now also finding that they need to delegate a larger portion of their budget to develop and manage a website that brings new prospects, engages visitors, outranks the competition in search engines and helps to give them a wider marketing exposure online.
+As well as spending dollars advertising offline on newspapers, ads in industry publications and magazines, radio and tv, etc., businesses in the medical-related industry are also finding that increasingly larger amounts of their budget need to be assigned towards the development and maintenance of a website that brings in clients, engages users, outranks the competition in search engines and helps to create wider reach online.

-This means that your website not only has to look great, your pages have to load fast, and your site has to be easy to navigate, but even more importantly, the needs of your website will change in time and many aspects will need to be updated frequently.
-This requires implementing well-developed web and content management strategy.
+This means that your site not only has to look professional, your pages have to load fast, and your website has to be easy to navigate, but it’s also important to keep in mind that the needs of the website may change over time and sections will need to be frequently updated.
+This requires a well-planned website and content management strategy in place.

-Another problem that medical professionals (and other businesses) face with their websites, is that your site has around 30 seconds to provide visitors with what they are looking for or they will find what they are looking for elsewhere.
+Another challenge that health businesses face with their websites (as other professions do for that matter), is that your site has around 30 seconds or less to provide visitors with what they need or they will leave the site.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”

-As well as facing a number of business and technology changes, there are also plenty of online opportunities available to health-related businesses that are willing to evolve to meet digital economy challenges and think progressively when it comes to marketing their services better online.
+As well as facing a number of challenges, there are also many online opportunities available to medical or health-related businesses that can adapt to meet the challenges of the online economy and can think strategically when it comes to marketing their services better online.

-To learn more about the benefits and advantages of using WordPress, see the articles below:
+For more information about the benefits and advantages of using the WordPress content management system (CMS), go here:

-- Learn Why A Poorly Built Web Site Can Cost You Business And What To Do About It
+- Why A Poorly Built Web Site Can Cost You Customers And What To Do About It

-This section explains how to improve your website and get better results.
-We will look at what web pages you need, what type of content works best for medical websites, navigation structure, etc.
+This section covers ways to improve your health website and get better results.
+We will look at what pages your website needs, what content works best for medical-related websites, ways of improving navigation structure, etc.

-If you need assistance or help planning your website, visit this page: A Practical Guide To Web Site Planning For Non-Technical Business Owners
+If you need additional information about website planning, check out the detailed guide we have written here: A Cost-Saving Guide To Web Site Planning For Non-Technical Business Owners

-You need a page that explains your products and services.
-Depending on which area of health or medical services you specialize in, your page could include services like:
+It’s essential to have a page that explains your products or services.
+Depending on which area of health or medical services you specialize in, your page can list services such as:

-- Dentistry – e.g. cosmetic dentistry, children’s dentistry, gum disease, veneers, crowns and bridges, dental implants, emergency dentistry, etc.
+- Dentistry – e.g. general dentistry, children’s dentistry, oral hygiene, restorations, dental implants, emergency dentistry, etc.

-- Prenatal and Postnatal – e.g. birthing, midwifery, etc.
+- Prenatal/Postnatal – e.g. birth suites, midwifery, etc.

 - Child Health services – paediatrics, child development, children services, etc.

-- Diagnostic services – mammography, lung screening, hearing, women’s health, psychosis, allergy testing, etc.
+- Diagnostic services – mammography, lung screening, oral health, gynaecology, MRI scanning, food allergy testing, etc.

-- Pathology services – laboratory testing and analysis, emergency pathology testing, occupational and environmental testing, speech pathology, etc
+- Pathology services – laboratory testing and analysis, emergency pathology testing, fine-needle aspiration cytology, speech pathology, etc

-- Counselling services – mental health services, alcohol, tobacco & other drug counselling, domestic abuse, wellbeing, social development services
+- Counselling services – mental health services, alcohol, tobacco & other drug counselling, couples, diet and nutrition counselling, social development services

-- Alternative therapies – acupuncture, reflexology, natural therapy, tai chi, chiropractic, hypnosis, etc.
+- Alternative treatments – acupuncture, homeopathy, natural therapy, shiatsu, chiropractic, hypnosis, etc.

-- Other medical services/therapies – weight management, sports medicine, reproductive services, speech therapy, inherited diseases, artificial limbs, mobility, home care, clinical information, medical transport, etc.
+- Other medical services – weight management, sports medicine, lymphedema therapy, rehabilitation, inherited diseases, artificial limbs, assisted living, home and community care, sexual health, medical supplies, etc.

 List all of the services you provide.
-Provide your visitors with information that will educate them about what your services do and direct them to your appointment booking page.
+Provide your visitors with information that will educate them about what your services do and direct them to your contact or appointment booking page.

-The ‘About Us’ page should give a description of your business and what your business stands for, its unique approach, philanthropy, etc.
+The ‘About Us’ page needs to describe your business and explain to visitors what your business stands for, its unique approach, sponsored community services, etc.

-Remember to also list any awards, recognitions, accreditations, certifications, publications, associations, etc., that could be used to promote your medical, dental, chiropractic, surgery services, etc. and to position yourself above similar service providers.
+Remember to also list any medical-related awards, recognitions, certifications, accreditations, associations, publications, etc., that you can use to promote your practice and position yourself above similar service providers.

-(List all of your awards recognitions, accreditations, certifications, publications, associations, etc. in your About Us page.
+(List all of your awards recognitions, certifications, accreditations, associations, publications, etc. in the About page.
 Screenshot image source: squaremedical.com.au)

-Your business needs to be relatable.
-One great way to do that is to have a page that introduces your staff members.
-It should include a photo and a mini bio.
-Since most visitors are probably not that well-versed in medical or health terms your bio descriptions should tell who they are and what their specialties are.
-It should also explain what those specialized areas do.
-It can also include social buttons so your visitors can follow individual team members on their social networks.
+Potential clients need to relate to your business.
+A great way to do that is to have a page that introduces your employees.
+This page should include a photo and a mini bio.
+Since most visitors are probably not that well-versed in medical-related terms your bio descriptions should tell who they are and what they specialize in.
+You may also want to explain what those specialties mean.
+This page can also include social buttons that will allow your prospective clients to follow selected staff members on their social networks.

-In this page, make sure to highlight each person’s expertise, how they add value to your team, and more importantly, how they will help add value to your clients’ business.
+On this page, don’t be afraid to show the human side of your team members with personal stories, hobbies, etc., but make sure to outline your team member’s experience, why they are an asset to your team, and more importantly, how they can help add value to your clients’ business.

-(Make sure to add a ‘meet the team’ page.
-Screenshot image source: southperthchiro.com.au)
+(Make sure to add an employee description page.
+Screenshot source: southperthchiro.com.au)

-We have created a detailed tutorial about how to easily add an easy-to-maintain simple team members directory in your web site without messing with code here: How To Add A Simple Staff List To Your WordPress Site With No Coding Skills Required
+We have written a detailed tutorial about how to add an easy-to-manage simple staff directory in WordPress without touching code here: Plugin Tutorial: How To Easily Add An Employee List Directory To Your WordPress Site

 Work With Us

-List any job or career opportunities within the organization.
-It could include training, benefits, opportunities for advancement, etc. You can also include information such as the job outlook and new career opportunities in the medical or health-related industry.
+List any job opportunities within the company.
+It would include type of training provided, employee benefits, advancement opportunities, etc. It should include stories of recruits who have worked their way up in your business and information such as the job outlook and upcoming career opportunities in the health and medical industry.

 Also include a positions available section in this page.
-If there are no positions currently available, consider inviting people to return periodically to this page, subscribe to your newsletter, follow your social pages, etc.
+If there are no positions currently available, consider inviting people to return periodically to the page, subscribe to your contact list, follow your social pages, etc.

-(Add a web page with case studies and client reviews.
-Screenshot image source: arrowsmiledental.com)
+(Add a page to your site with client reviews and case studies.
+Screenshot image sourced from: arrowsmiledental.com)